Chalarangelo/parse-md-js/README.md

  ===
 ```

-- **Line breaks** are only supported using two or more newline characters:
+- **Line breaks** are only supported using two or more newline characters.

 - **Tables**, **inline HTML** and **Youtube vide embedding** are not supported.